pcda17/pcda17.github.io/week-08.md

-##Week 8: Statistics and Visualization
+## Week 8: Statistics and Visualization

-A useful Matplotlib tutorial: [http://www.labri.fr/perso/nrougier/teaching/matplotlib/](http://www.labri.fr/perso/nrougier/teaching/matplotlib/)

-Abd a gallery of Matplotlib examples: [https://matplotlib.org/gallery.html](https://matplotlib.org/gallery.html)

 Open Terminal in macOS and launch our Docker container: